Trinity Broadcasting Network Chooses Nyriad UltraIO Storage Platform and DigitalGlue creative.space to Safeguard Precious Content Workloads

 UltraIO Storage Solution’s Performance, Resilience, and Efficiency + creative.space Simplified Use and Management = Value for Both Creatives and IT

-AUSTIN, Texas & MURRIETA, Calif.–(BUSINESS WIRE)–Nyriad® and DigitalGlue today announced that Trinity Broadcasting Network (TBN) has chosen Nyriad UltraIO™ storage and the DigitalGlue creative.space solution as the foundation for its editorial and media asset management environment.
+Nyriad and DigitalGlue have announced that Trinity Broadcasting Network (TBN) has chosen Nyriad UltraIO storage and the DigitalGlue creative.space solution as the foundation for its editorial and media asset management environment.
 In doing so, TBN will be able to improve the performance, resilience, and efficiency of its media production workflows while removing complex IT-centric tasks and simplifying them with a streamlined user experience.
 TBN can now better optimize its resources, eliminate costly post-production delays, and continue to deliver high-quality content on time and within budget.

 Launched in 1973 by Christian television pioneers Paul and Jan Crouch, TBN began as one television station broadcasting a few hours of Christian programming each day to viewers throughout the Los Angeles area.
 In the years since, TBN has grown into a family of over thirty twenty-four-hour global networks reaching every inhabited continent with entertaining, inspirational, and life-changing programming for every family member and demographic.